 A dripping faucet is either caused by a loose bonnet or worn off washer.
 In other cases, it’s because the R/O system has leaked.
 This usually happens when the system’s tubing has become loose and is no longer connected securely to the valves, ports and drain saddle.
 If the water is leaking from the faucet stem’s bottom, then the system will have to be replaced.

 Do you see a curved pipe part under the sink?
 This is called the P-trap, which prevents foul smells from escaping the drain.
 When gunk and food pieces collect in the P-trap, the clog causes a leak and you might see something that looks like mold around the pipe.
 This is something that you will be able to notice immediately.
 In most cases, the P-trap needs a good cleaning.
 If that doesn’t work, then you will have to call a plumber to get the pipe part changed.

 Many homeowners think that they can handle this water damage just because they have watched a DIY plumbing repair video.
 That’s where they are wrong.
 You might hit the wrong pipe during the repair, which will cause even a bigger leak, which is why you need to call a professional.

-Service Team of Professionals is a company that specializes in cleanup and restoration services.
+STOP Restoration is a company that specializes in cleanup and restoration services.
 They are available in Anthem, Providence, Cadence and many other areas.
 Make a quick call to S.T.OP at (702) 803-3094 for emergency cleaning service.